-In 2007, I met directly with President Yanai, and he talked about where the apparel industry was headed and how to make an impact in the supply chain.
-That's when we decided to work together to achieve our shared vision.
-Through collaboration with Fast Retailing's Jeans Innovation Center on the manufacture of UNIQLO jeans, we have received a wealth of guidance.
-By using less water during the production process and then reusing any wastewater after production, we have been able to reduce water usage by approximately 45%.
-We are located in a tropical region where rainfall is high, so factories here use rainwater and are careful to protect their water resources.
-I empathize strongly with UNIQLO's determination to pursue and implement sustainability initiatives.
-We want to continue to evolve and advance our business together.
+In 2007, I met directly with President Yanai, and he talked decided to work together to achieve our shared vision. received a wealth of guidance.
+By using less water during the production process and then reusing any wastewater by approximately 45%.
+We are located in a tropical region are careful to protect their water resources.
+I empathize

-Managing Director Syed Mohammed Tanvir
+Syed Mohammed Tanvir